 What Information Was Involved?
-The investigation determined that the personal information accessible within the online portal included your name and [Extra2].
+Our review to date indicates that the potentially affected information includes your [Extra2], and name.

 What We Are Doing.
-We take this incident and the security of personal information in our care seriously.
-Upon learning of this incident, we moved quickly to investigate and respond to this incident, assess the security of the portal, and notify potentially affected individuals.
-Our response included reviewing the contents of the information available on the online portal to determine whether it contained personal information and reviewing internal systems to identify contact information for purposes of providing notice to potentially affected individuals.
-As part of our ongoing commitment to the security of information, we are also reviewing and enhancing existing policies and procedures to reduce the likelihood of a similar future event.
+We take this incident and the security of personal information in our care very seriously.
+Upon learning of this incident, we moved quickly to investigate and respond to this incident, assess the security of our systems, restore functionality to our environment, and determine what information may be affected.
+As part of our ongoing commitment to the security of information, we notified federal law enforcement and are reviewing and enhancing existing policies and procedures to reduce the likelihood of a similar future event.
+As a precautionary measure, we are notifying potentially affected individuals, including you, so that you may take further steps to best protect your personal information, should you feel it is appropriate to do so.
+As an added precaution, Weller is offering you access to twelve (12) months of credit monitoring and identity protection services through Experian at no cost to you.